ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-description.md

 * Assembly Instruction: the corresponding assembly instruction used by the intrinsic.
 * Notes: any additional notes or caveats about the intrinsic.
 * Architecture: a list of architectures that support the intrinsic.
-* Link(s) to Official Documentation
+* Link(s) to official documentation.

-This detailed information ensures you have all the necessary resources to effectively use and port SIMD instructions across different platforms.
+This detailed information ensures that you have all the necessary resources to effectively use and port SIMD instructions across different platforms.
 Each feature is designed to simplify navigation, improve the search for equivalent instructions, and foster a collaborative environment for knowledge-sharing.

 - **Tree-based navigation:** **SIMD.info** uses a clear, hierarchical layout to organize instructions.
 It categorizes instructions into broad groups like **Arithmetic**, which are further divided into specific subcategories such as **Vector Add** and **Vector Subtract**.
 This organized structure enables you to browse through SIMD instruction sets across various platforms, allowing you to efficiently find and access the exact instructions you need.
 Here is an example of the tree structure: